 Our slow boat was full but not packed and the four-hour journey on the Rio San Juan was pleasant and even included some animal sightings (kingfishers, osprey, howler monkeys, egrets).
 We made a handful of stops to pick up or drop off passengers at riverbank docks serving the handful of people who live along the river.

 The Rio San Juan is sometimes called El Desaguadero (The Drain) because its 120 mile (192 km) length drains Lake Nicaragua into the Caribbean.

-The town of El Castillo, only accessible by river, almost feels like an island town – small, contained, protective.
+The town of El Castillo, only accessible by river, almost feels like an island town–small, contained, and protective.
 Or maybe that’s just the vibe coming off the demurely-named Fortress of the Immaculate Conception (aka the El Castillo Fort), which is the one and main attraction in town.

 The hulking stone fort overlooks the Rio San Juan and was completed by the Spanish in 1675 as part of a string of forts meant to stop pirates from navigating the river to Granada.
-Since 1995 the fort has been on a tentative list for consideration as a UNESCO World Heritage Site.
+Since 1995 the fort, also called the Fort of the Immaculate Conception, has been on a tentative list for consideration as a UNESCO World Heritage site.